Image source: We Animals Media

 IN THE UK

 The amendment has made it legal to catch these birds by both legs, even though there is clear evidence that this causes suffering and upright catching is better for their welfare.
-Prior to tabling the amendment, the government stated “We recognise that there is much evidence to suggest that upright catching by the body is the optimum handling method to directly minimise welfare harms” but went on to cite concerns that a transition to upright catching may not be feasible in commercial settings.
+Prior to tabling the amendment, the Government stated “We recognise that there is much evidence to suggest that upright catching by the body is the optimum handling method to directly minimise welfare harms” but went on to cite concerns that a transition to upright catching may not be feasible in commercial settings.

+For decades, despite legislation prohibiting the practice, the government’s codes of practice for chickens bred for meat and eggs explicitly allowed handling chickens by their legs.
+In light of this, The Animal Law Foundation began legal proceedings against the government’s codes of practice.
 We were given permission to proceed with the judicial review by the High Court in July.
 The judge also gave us permission to amend our grounds to challenge the lawfulness of the consultation and change in law to permit the handling of chickens by their legs.

 Source: We Animals Media